 Gluten-free Oreos are starting to hit the shelf in the United States and it’s taking the gluten-free community by storm.
 But many people with celiac are wondering, are gluten-free Oreos celiac-safe?

-This question stems from oats being listed in the ingredient list of Oreos.
-Let’s discuss why the presence of oats in gluten-free Oreos is a concern for people with celiac and whether or not the use of oats makes them unsafe for people with celiac.
+This question stems from oats being listed in the ingredients of Oreos.
+The presence of oats in gluten-free Oreos is a concern for people with celiac.
+Let’s talk about why and if gluten-free Oreos are celiac-safe.

 Oats are a point of confusion for many people with celiac.
-The debate on their safety is frequently up for discussion.
+Many people question the safety of oats for celiac.

 So are oats celiac-safe?
 If they are certified gluten-free, purity protocol, or are listed in a certified gluten-free product, then the general answer is, yes.

-Oats are often grown in fields near wheat or in fields that have previously grown wheat.
+Oats are often grown in fields near wheat.
+Alternatively, they are grown in fields that have previously grown wheat.
 In addition to that, oats are then often processed in the same facility or even on the same equipment as wheat.

 The processing of oats so close to wheat, makes oats at high-risk for cross-contact at unsafe levels.

-Which is why, it’s so important that when you are buying oats or anything with oats, they should be certified gluten-free, be purity protocol, OR have a gluten-free certification on the label (not just have a gluten-free claim).
+Which is why it’s important that when you are buying things with oats, they are certified gluten-free, purity protocol, OR have a gluten-free certification on the label (not just have a gluten-free claim).

-Some people with celiac find they react to Oats, no matter if they were grown purity protocol or certified gluten-free.
+Some people with celiac react to Oats.
+They react no matter if they were grown purity protocol or certified gluten-free.
 In this case, it’s generally advised that these people who still react, avoid oats.

 If you want to know if you are sensitive to oats or should avoid them personally, contact me, let’s talk.